SSDI and Legal Representation: When to Seek Assistance

 SSDI Application Process

-Applying for disability benefits from Social Security is a multi-stage process.
+Applying for Social Security Disability benefits from Social Security is a multi-stage process.
 This process is essential for preventing exploitation of the system, but it needlessly burdens individuals who genuinely require these life-saving benefits.

 The SSDI application process essentially consists of the following steps: